LuanMaik/nestjs-transaction-interceptor/README.md

-# NestJs - DB Transaction by Interceptor
+# NestJs - DB Transaction using Interceptor

 This repository shows how to implement Database Transactions using Interceptor in NestJs framework with TypeORM.